-- Learning outcome #1.
-Students will demonstrate their research capabilities by designing a research project which is presented orally in class. - Learning outcome #2.
-Students will write an abstract of sufficient quality for submission to a professional meeting.
+• Learning outcome #1.
+Students will demonstrate their research capabilities by designing a research project which is presented orally in class.

 Goal #4.
 MSPH program graduates will have adequate knowledge in biostatistical procedures as well as be competent in information technologies and data management required for successful completion of epidemiologic studies.